Parn1984/Twitter-Disaster-Detection/README.md

 File/Folder | Usage
 ------------|------
-/data       | contains the csv-files used for training and testing the model main.ini    | INI File containing Parameters for the script (like 'file source path' main.ipynb  | main Script file to launch project.md  | Project description / goals / deliverables / etc.
+/data       | contains the csv-files used for training and testing the model /notes      | contains Notes/Links/Files/etc. about reference projects or other usefull information main.ini    | INI File containing Parameters for the script (like 'file source path' main.ipynb  | main Script file to launch project.md  | Project description / goals / deliverables / etc.